silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/password-manager-importer-troubleshooting-and-faqs.md

 ---
-description: This article helps you solve issues and find quick answers to your questions when importing items from LastPass to Cerby.
+description: "This article helps you solve issues and find quick answers to your questions when importing items from LastPass to Cerby."
 intercom_id: 8345679
 ---